amandamiotto/ResumeLesson/index.md

 Open hour designed to upskill researchers in coding and technical areas to accelerate their research.
 Includes assistance with storage, HPC, cloud, languages and libraries install and debugging & collaborative links with other groups/researchers.
 Works in conjunction with Software Carpentry Workshops, Research Bazaar Conferences, NCRIS resources and other hacky hours and community groups around QLD and AU/NZ.

-#### Software Carpentry - Instructor and Organizer for Griffith University 2015-Ongoing
+#### Software Carpentry - Instructor and Organizer for Griffith University 2015 - Ongoing
 Software Carpentry are ‘Introduction to programming’ workshops shaped for researchers who have never programmed before.
 Instructor at ~30 Software Carpentry workshops.
 Organizer of ~20 Software Carpentry workshops here at Griffith University.

-#### Research Bazaar Conference- Organizer, Committee member, Speaker and Instructor 2016-Ongoing
+#### Research Bazaar Conference- Organizer, Committee member, Speaker and Instructor 2016 - Ongoing
 Research Bazaar combines Software Carpentry workshops with talks relevant to early career researchers, stalls, poster sessions and collaborative activities.
 As an organizer from the inaugural Brisbane Research Bazaar, I have organized speakers, social activities, sponsorship and stalls and highlighted local talent for involvement.

 **Role:** Organizing committee 2016-2021